 - Reabrook Fishery has conservation status and operates a catch and release on all species of fish; this ensures fish stocks are protected.
 Fly and Spinning with Mepps Spinners is allowed during the Trout Season prior to 16th June.

 - There are specific Rules for fishing the Weir Pool at Sydney Avenue and are displayed at the Weir.
-No course fishing is permitted at the Weir between the 1st February – 7th October Salmon Fishing Season.
-No spinning or lure fishing is allowed except for Salmon Permit Holders is allowed on the Weir Pool and Sydney Avenue.
-All Environment Agency Bylaws on Salmon Fishing apply, including their mandatory request to return any caught salmon to the Weir to preserve fish stocks.
+No coarse fishing is permitted at the Weir Pool between the 1st February to 7th October inclusive during the Salmon Season.
+No spinning, worm or lure fishing except for Salmon Permit Holders is allowed on the Weir Pool and Sydney Avenue.
+All Environment Agency Bylaws apply to Salmon fishing, including their mandatory request to return any caught salmon to the river to preserve fish stocks.
 We would also ask salmon anglers to refrain from salmon fishing during high water temperatures to protect the recovery during release of caught fish.

 - Oxon Pool operate specific rules which are detailed at the Pool and on the website.